Treat yourself like royalty.

 - If using, soak the raisins in hot water for 30 minutes.
 Drain before adding to the recipe.PRO TIP: Why soak the raisins?
 Two reasons.
 One, it softens them, which tastes better in the finished recipe than a hard, tough little raisin.
 Secondly, it helps keep the scone dough moist.
 Raisins naturally want to rehydrate.
 By letting them soften I water, the hard raisins pull moisture from water, not the scone dough.

-- Mix the flour, baking powder, butter and sugar together in a bowl until crumbly.
+- Mix the dry ingredients (flour, baking powder, pinch of salt), butter and sugar together in a large bowl until crumbly.
 Work the butter into the dough a bit, as you would pie dough.

-- In a separate bowl, whisk two eggs and the buttermilk together.
-Add the liquid to the crumb mixture.
+- In a separate small mixing bowl, whisk two eggs and the buttermilk together.
+Stir the liquid into the crumb mixture.
 Add the raisins, if using, and mix until evenly distributed.
-Continue to gently knead the dough by hand until smooth.
+Continue to gently knead the dough by hand just until smooth.
+PRO TIP: Do not overmix or knead the scones, as this could make the scones a bit tough and bready instead of tender.

 - Remove the dough from the bowl onto a clean countertop lightly dusted with flour.
 Lightly dust the top of the scones with flour.
 Flatten the dough to a 1” thickness and cover.
 Leave to rest for 30 to 45 minutes in the refrigerator.
 Resting the dough allows the gluten to relax.
 This helps achieve a tender, flaky scone.
 PRO TIP: You could simply use the palm of your hand to flatten the dough.
 But I suggest a rolling pin for a more even result.
 Roll from the center out, and rotate the dough as you go to prevent sticking.

 - Remove the dough from the refrigerator and cut to the desired shape using a round biscuit cutter.
-(Note: I used 2" and 2 1/4" cutters.
+(Note: I used standard 2-inch and 2 1/4-inch round cutters.
 The original recipe did not specify, but this is standard.
-If you use a 2" cutter, I suggest making the height a little shorter.)
+If you use a 2-inch cutter, I suggest making the height a little shorter.)

 - Preheat the oven to 400°F (205°C).
 Cover and rest the scones for another 20 minutes in the fridge.
 Whisk the third egg and gently egg wash the top of the scones with a pastry brush.PRO TIP: If you do not have a pastry brush, just use your fingers.